TremeschinArchive/ModularMusicVisualizer/README.md

 Configure the stuff on the file `example.py`, run it with `python example.py`

-I include a few free assets under the `assets/free_assets` folder, you can use them at your disposal, they were generated with my other project called [PyGradienter](https://github.com/Tremeschin/pygradienter) :)
+I include a few free assets under the `assets/free_assets` folder, you can use them at your disposal, they were generated with my other project called [PyGradienter](https://github.com/Tremeschin/pygradienter) that I'm merging the two here in MMV :)

+# Goals, what is being developed

+#### High priority / now

+- [ ] (30%) Transforming PyGradienter into a Python package, merging the two repositories into one, making PyGradienter run on Windows and only returning the image array rather than saving on the disk

+- [ ] (stuck) R&D alternative methods for converting SVG --> PNG under Python because Windows (or could someone write a small guide for installing cairo under Windows that works?
+I didn't put much effort until now on this)

+- [ ] (half worked) R&D alternative methods for rendering the final frame (each branch is one way I tried _- and failed or wasn't really efficient_)

+#### Medium priority

+- [ ] Profile the code, find bottlenecks, general optimization on most expensive functions

+- [ ] (boring) Update requirements.txt

+- [ ] Make a proper presentation / demo / gif about MMV and link on README

+#### Ideas for the future or waiting to be executed

+- [ ] Progression bar (square, circle, pie graph?)

+- [ ] Rectangle bars visualizer (only circle + linear or symetric currently)

+- [ ] Rain images on pygradienter and rain particle generator?

 # Contributing